orobardet/gitlab-ci-linter/README.md

 - `clean`
 - `rebuild`: force the rebuild from scratch (simply runs `clean` followed by `build`)
 - `install`: launch `go install`
-- `run`: run the program, after building it if needed.
-Arguments for the program can be passed after the `run target` or using the using the `RUNARGS` environment variable.
+- `run`: run the program, after building it, if needed.
+Arguments for the program can be passed after the `run target` or using the `RUNARGS` environment variable.

 ```shell
 # The following commands are equivalent: